sugi-a/discomt2019/README.md

 - en->fr : ./experiments/en-fr
 - fr->en : ./experiments/fr-en

-You can make your own by copying ./experiments/l1-l2 and modifying
+You can make your own by copying

-- global_config.json
+- ./experiments/l1-l2/global_config.json
-- scripts/preprocess.sh
+- ./experiments/l1-l2/scripts/preprocess.sh
-- scripts/copy_dataset.sh
+- ./experiments/l1-l2/scripts/copy_dataset.sh

+into the new directory and modify them as you like.

 ----